cloud5933/Cobalt/README.md

 the compiler is "runner.py"

-if you wanna check the code of the compiling, go to "syntex.py", and yes I know I spelt it wrong I'm just too lazy to change it :P
+if you wanna check the code of the compiling, go to "syntax.py", and yes i finally fixed the typo :D YAYYYY :DDDDDDDDD

 if you wanna try it out yourself just write your code in "cobaltTestFile.cb"

-and go to syntex.txt(spelt it wrong again :P) for the syntax documentation... not really... you'll know what I meant soon :3
+and go to syntax documentation.txt(yes I fixed the typo here too :D) for the syntax documentation... not really... you'll know what I meant soon :3

 there's a single dependant: